proof88/PRooFPS-dd/README.md

 # PRooFPS-dd

-Clicking on the image below brings you to a short **YouTube teaser video**:
 <p align="center">
   <a href="http://www.youtube.com/watch?feature=player_embedded&v=XPMMzPYjR98" target="_blank"><img src="PR00FPS-dd-logo.png" alt="Click to see the video!"/></a>
 </p>
+Clicking on the image above brings you to a short **YouTube teaser video**:

 ## Summary